 As Peta Crossley wrote on Google, “Amazing collection of Indigenous art … There's things for the kids to do and exploring outside in the gardens is a must.
 We love the fern tree garden.”

-If you’re looking for more information on school holiday activities in Canberra, you might like our article on the best playgrounds Canberra has to offer.
+If you’re looking for more information on school holiday activities in Canberra, you might like our article on the best playgrounds and the best activities & programs for teenagers that Canberra has to offer.

 Your experience with school holiday programs and activities in Canberra